jvfe/metamage_latch/README.md

-# maggie
+# metamage

-maggie is a workflow for taxonomic classification, assembly, binning and annotation of long-read metagenomics datasets.
+metamage is a workflow for taxonomic classification, assembly, binning and annotation of long-read metagenomics datasets.
 It's composed of:

 - MEGAHIT for assembly